 Cato the Elder (234-149 BCE) in Praecepta ad filium presents an ancient Roman attitude of strictness in education and simplicity of morals, which was adhered to in the early period of the republic.
 Marcus Tulius Cicero (106-43 BCE) made a lot of apt maxims about education in his writings.
 The philosopher Lucius Seneca (5 BCE – 65 CE) instructed: “a long way through the rules, a short way through the examples” (Longum est iter per praecepta, breve et efficacx per exempla); he also regretted the useless knowledge provided by the school, detached from the needs of practical life: “we do not learn for life, but for school” (non vitae, sed scholea discimus); Pliny the Younger (61-114 CE) coined the principle: “not much but thoroughly” (multam, non multa); satirist Decimus Iunius Juvenalis (60-127 CE) wrote: “a healthy spirit in a healthy body.”

 Marcus Fabius Quintilian (35-95 CE) – Instituto Oratoria, which, although not too many original thoughts, was a perfect generalization of the entire upbringing practice of ancient Rome.
 The quintile was from Spain, from an old teacher’s family (father and grandfather were teachers).
-He graduated in Rome.
+He graduated from Rome.
 He returned to Spain and was a teacher of rhetoric for several years.
 In 68 CE (at the age of 33) he moved to Rome, where in addition to teaching, he was a lawyer.
 Emperor Vespasian, in recognition of his pedagogical artistry, awarded him a salary from the treasury as the first rhetoric teacher in Rome.
 After 20 years of work, he retired and during this time, free from other activities, he began to write his work (around 90 CE).
 He mainly dealt with practical didactics, a way of educating a speaker who, in the author’s view, in many respects resembles a sage-philosopher according to Plato’s model.

 He was to have the highest moral qualities and comprehensive knowledge; be an expert on the entire cultural heritage of humanity as well as an experienced political activist.
 In order to raise such a young man, he had to be looked after with care.

-The Quintilian was optimistic about human developmental potential.
+Quintilian was optimistic about human developmental potential.
 He believed that everyone was gifted enough to learn.
 Like a bird, it is prepared to fly, like a horse to run, so a child to learn.
 There are not many people who are incapable in this respect as physically disabled, and there are no people whose educational effort would not affect at all.

 Learning abilities increase over the years and the body develops.
 That is why teachers and educators should be chosen with great caution – starting from the nanny.
 All people involved in education should have a high moral level and careful language education.
-The learning of preschool children should be as close to play as possible.
+The learning of preschool children should be as close to playing as possible.

 Every achievement of a child should be rewarded with praise, and overcoming difficulties should be encouraged by raising ambition.
 He excluded all coercion and harsh treatment of children.
-You should not put too much demands on them.
+You should not put too many demands on them.
 By approving the habit of educating children at home at the elementary level in wealthy homes, he opposed the Quintilian to a more general tendency to raise children at home, especially in high school.

 When learning to read, do not urge boys to continue or speed in reading until they combine letters smoothly and without thinking about their meaning.
 Only then should they start to make words from the syllables themselves and to combine sentences with words. (…) Therefore, reading must be first and foremost reliable, then continuous and long enough slow, namely until complete correctness and proficiency reach through the exercise.
 [In order to] improve speech organs and clearer pronunciations, certain words and poems, intentionally difficult to pronounce, tied together in a chain of very hard-to-connect syllables should be given to boys to repeat them over and over as soon as possible.
 They are called Greek bits.
 The thing (…) hardly deserves to be mentioned, but when you miss it, many defects in pronunciation (…) remain forever as an evil that cannot be corrected later.